liferay/liferay-docs/develop/tutorials/articles/248-front-end-taglibs/30-liferay-util-taglib.markdown

 The `<liferay-util:get-url>` tag scrapes the URL provided by the `url` attribute.
 If a value is provided for the `var` attribute, the content from the screen scrape is scoped to that variable.
-Otherwise, the scraped content will be displayed where the taglib is used.
+Otherwise, the scraped content is displayed where the taglib is used.

 Below is a basic example configuration for the `<liferay-util:get-url>` tag: